Yubico/yubikit-android/README.md

 ### Q3.
 Why is the USB device permissions prompt shown every time the YubiKey is connected?

 A3.
 This is an Android limitation.
 Android handles these permissions at the OS level.
 The only workaround is to use an intent filter, as described in the Android Developers Guide [USB Host Overview](https://developer.android.com/guide/topics/connectivity/usb/host.html#using-intents).
 However, if you apply this filter to remove the permissions prompt, then you cannot prevent your app from launching automatically whenever the YubiKey is connected.

+### Q4.
+Why does the Android YubiKit library not provide a FIDO2 module?

+A4.
+The current state of the Google FIDO2 API provided by Google Play Services is so much improved that Yubico adding a wrapper would not have accomplished anything significant.
+We recommend developers use the [official FIDO2 APIs provided by Google](https://developers.google.com/identity/fido/android/native-apps).

+### Q5.
+Does the YubiKit support both USB and NFC?

+A5.
+Yes.
+The core library, the **YubiKit** module [README](./yubikit/README.md), provides the functionality to detect the plugged-in YubiKey (USB) or one in close proximity to the NFC reader and opens an ISO/IEC 7816 connection to send raw APDU commands to the YubiKey.

 ## Additional Resources